mtremsal/fly-machines-proxy-demo/README.md

 }
 ```

 We're now seeing successful dynamic redirections for the websocket call tied to gameservers (not for the lobby).
-At long last, we've achieve our goal!
+At long last, we've achieved our goal!

 Or have we?
-The logs indicate that some rebel requests are still getting served by the origin instance, forcing clients to reconnect to the target.
+The logs indicate that some rebel requests are still getting served by the initial instance, forcing clients to reconnect to the target.
 We'll definitely have to troubleshoot this later.
 For now, let's pause to summarize what we've already learned so far.

 ## Findings and sharp edges

-What have we learned so far?
+So, what have we learned?
 First of all, there's tremendous value in running actual VMs at the edge:

 1. Getting all users on a single shared VM buys us low-latency and high-volume updates, without having to rely on a quirky serverless storage service.
 2. Working with full VMs provides a lot of flexibility in terms of architecture, such as letting us run whatever runtime and library we're familiar with.